-The generic density or load structure representing capacity utilization has become for us an element of a productive group model building "script," which we can call upon as appropriate in other settings.
+The generic density or load structure representing capacity utilization has become for us an element of a productive group model-building script, which we can call upon as appropriate in other settings.
 It generates feedback loops in a language participants are comfortable with, their natural one-way causal language.
 Feedback loops emerge out of considering the effects of densities, vacancy rates, and loads.
-We see great potential in the modeling community for the accumulation and sharing of such scripts (see Reflections, below).
+We see great potential in the modeling community for the accumulation and sharing of such scripts.